 From Dickeys, the mail bus moved on to Rogers, Holly (Negley), Cannelton, Darlington and into New Galilee.
-The station in Darlington was an former hou old stone academy where William Holmes McGuffey taught school.
+The station in Darlington was an academy where William Holmes McGuffey taught school.

 The road was abandoned from Negley to Darlington when a locomotive ran through a small bridge into a creek.
 The engine lay there for years, finally cut and sold for scrap during World War II.

-Albert Graebing started with the company at age 13 as a night watchman at New Gali lee.
+Albert Graebing started with the company at age 13 as a night watchman at New Galiz lee.
 Transferred to Lisbon as night watchman, he became fireman and engineer before retiring in 1943.
 Simeon John was his fireman.
-The line was reorganized
+The line was reorganized April 14, 1896 under the name cials tried a few years later to of the Pittsburg, Lisbon & tax the Pennsylvania Railroad Western and shortly after that passed under the control of the nowever, when Salem offi-

 Wabash system.
-Purchasers were A. S. Comstock, president; N. B. Billingsley, secretary; Charles W. Bray and James W. Clark.
+Purchasers were A. S. Comstock, president; N. B. Billingsley, secretary; Charles W. Bray and James W.

-Meanwhile, a seven-mile coal road connecting Salem with the Erie system at Washingtonville had been completed in Septem-ber 1892.
+Meanwhile, a seven-mile coal road connecting Salem with the Erie system at Washingtonville had been completed in September 1892.
 The city had permission from the Ohio Legislature to build the system and bonded itself for \$125,000.